Have Questions about Los Angeles and California Labor and Employment Laws?

 Federal and state laws require that your employer pay you minimum wages.
 Additionally, in most instances, employers must pay overtime wages for hourly workers who put in more than eight hours in a workday and 40 hours in a workweek.
 The California minimum wage law requires your employer to pay you at least the state-mandated rate.
 Our unpaid wages attorney can help explain other California wage disputes.

 Our litigation attorneys can help resolve a number of business disputes, whether with customers, suppliers, contractors, employees, business partners, co-directors and shareholders.
-We use our experience to achieve the most speedy and economical solution possible.
-In fact, most of your problems should not have to go to a court.
 Our business law attorneys can also prepare contracts of employment and compromise agreements with your employees to avoid future disputes on terms and conditions.

-Filing a class action is not a choice to take lightly.
-However, our employment class action attorneys know that sometimes it can be the best choice for groups of employees with similar claims against their employers.
+Our employment class action attorneys know that sometimes class actions can be the best choice for groups of employees with similar claims against their employers.
 For employers needing to defend against these cases, our class action lawyers can help address the current issues while taking additional legal actions to mitigate future suits.
 We know both sides of the class action process.
 Thus, we can bring our resources, knowledge and experience to every class action lawsuit we represent.

 Our law firm can help explain personal injury law and your right to injury compensation.
 We also have experience with: